WictorDalbosco/Programming-Logics-Codes/ICC-1/README.md

 Os programas não possuem dicas visuais explícitas do que deve ser inserido devido ao fato de termos que submeter esses códigos à um software adotado pela USP chamado [run.codes](http://www.runc.codes.com) e a saída esperada deve ser totalmente padronizada, porém todos os códigos estão bem comentados sobre o que está sendo feito

+ # Introduction to Computer Science I
+This directory contains programs in `c` made for Introduction to Computer Science subject, code 0221 of the curriculum of the Computer Science course available on the [website] (https://uspdigital.usp.br/jupiterweb/) of usp

+## About the projects:

+The programs developed in this discipline were:

+**1. Tic-Tac-Toe ** <p>
+A tic-tac-toe game with X and O using matrices

+**2. Bar Plot ** <p>
+A program that receives data and stores its items showing them in the form of a '#' bar graph (hash-tags)

+** 3. Binary to Decimal ** <p>
+This program converts binary numbers of up to 30 characters to decimal

+** 4. Cesar cipher ** <p>
+Given a phrase and a key, this program encrypts and decrypts messages using the Cesar Cipher method

+** 5. Determinant ** <p>
+This program calculates the determinant of matrices 1x1, 2x2 and 3x3.

+** 6. Library ** <p>
+Simulates a simple book rental and return system given a previous list of a bibliographic collection of N books, with a maximum loan limit up to 10 books per user

+** 7. Replace Word ** <p>
+Given a word, a phrase and a second word, a search for the phrase will be done and then, all occurrences of the first word in the sentence will be exchanged for the second

+** 8. Sort records ** <p>
+This program will receive a list of records containing a name and number (name of films and their respective release dates), and can be made an organization in alphabetical order of occurrences or numerical order

+## Running the programs:

+1. To run the files in c it is necessary to use a GNU Linux compiler like gcc: <p>
+``
+ $ sudo apt update
+ $ sudo apt install gcc
+``
+2. Then it is necessary to compile the file found in the folders of each program: <p>
+If you want to run the existing file <p>
+``
+$ ./ExecutableName
+``
+Or compile into a new <p> file
+``
+$ gcc -the ExecutableName ProgramName.c
+``
+## Comments:
+The programs do not have explicit visual cues as to what should be inserted due to the fact that we have to submit these codes to a software adopted by USP called [run.codes] (http://www.runc.codes.com) and the expected output should be fully standardized, but all the codes are well commented on what is being done